-Trust location and Registered

-Office/business address/ correspondence

-address/ administrative address, and

-which type of location applies

-Persons operating or managing the trust.
-Please include their name(s) and address(es). he participants to the trust.
-(Include Beneficiaries names, addresses and bank account details where applicable and indicate when the Trustees participant became a party to the trust).
-Settlors Protectors Any other relevant persons (include name(s), address(es) and an overview of how they are connected) Type of trust.
+Trust location and Registered Office/business address/ correspondence address/ administrative address, and which type of location applies Persons operating or managing the trust.
+Please include their name(s) and address(es).
+The participants to the trust.
+(Include names, addresses and bank account details where applicable and indicate when the participant became a party to the trust).
+Beneficiaries Trustees Settlors Protectors Any other relevant persons (include name(s), address(es) and an overview of how they are connected)

+Type of trust.
 Purpose of the trust.
 Value and type of assets held in the trust.
-Date the trust was set up and any predetermined end dates PART 8 - Further details T Please provide any additional background information or explanation that would help the Virgin Islands Sanctions Unit consider your application.
-You must provide evidence to support an applicatio n and demonstrate that all criteria of the relevant licensing ground (where applicable) have been met. your supporting evidence.
-Document name Explanation of document/rele evance to application

-PART 9 - Confirmation of information

-I confirm that the above information is true to the best of my knowledge and belief.
-I will inform the Virgin Islands Sanctions Unit if there are any changes to this information.
+Date the trust was set up and any pre- determined end dates PART 8 - Further details Please provide any additional background information or explanation that would help the Governor's Office consider your application. cation and demonstrate that all criteria of the relevant net.
+Please provide below a list and an explanation of Document name Explanation of document/relevance to application PART 9 - Confirmation of information I confirm that the above information is true to the Governor of the Virgin Islands if there are the best of my knowledge and belief.
+I will inform any changes to this information.
+Signed Dated